GoogleChrome/developer.chrome.com/site/en/docs/crux/about/index.md

 CrUX data is collected from real browsers around the world, based on certain browser options which determine [user eligibility](/docs/crux/methodology/#user-eligibility).
 A set of [dimensions](/docs/crux/methodology/#dimensions) and [metrics](/docs/crux/methodology/#metrics) are collected which allow site owners to determine how users experience their sites.

-The data collected by CrUX is available publicly through a number of [tools](/docs/crux/methodology/#tools) and is used by Google Search to inform the [Page Experience ranking factor](https://developers.google.com/search/docs/advanced/experience/page-experience).
+The data collected by CrUX is available publicly through a number of [tools](/docs/crux/methodology/#tools) and is used by Google Search to inform the [page experience ranking factor](https://developers.google.com/search/docs/advanced/experience/page-experience).

 Not all origins or pages are represented in the dataset.
 There are separate eligibility criteria for [origins](/docs/crux/methodology/#origin-eligibility) and [pages](/docs/crux/methodology/#page-eligibility), primarily that they must be publicly discoverable and there must be a large enough number of visitors in order to create a statistically significant dataset.